CyVerse-learning-materials/learning-materials-home/docs/ds/intro.md

 ## Goal

-The Data Store is more than a place to save your files--it is a way to manage the lifecycle of your data.
-From the moment you collect data, to publication and beyond, there are a number of practices you should follow to ensure the integrity and value of your data are maintained and to make your data more FAIR (Findable, Accessible, Interoperable, and Reusable).
-The Data Store helps you achieve this with less effort.
+The Data Store is more than a place to save your files; because it crosscuts other CyVerse platforms, the Data Store is a way to easily manage the lifecycle of your data from upload to analysis to publication.
+The Data Store helps you follow a number of practices to ensure that the integrity and value of your data are maintained and to make your data more FAIR (Findable, Accessible, Interoperable, and Reusable) with less effort.

 This guide will cover the minimum needed to get you started.
 Please see the [Data Store Manual](https://cyverse.atlassian.net/wiki/spaces/DS/overview) for a more comprehensive look at Data Store capabilities.